 Click the button below to sign up and receive an email notification when the application is online.

-Penn Health-Tech and the Penn Medicine Center for Health Care Innovation invite faculty from the University of Pennsylvania, Penn Medicine, and Children’s Hospital of Philadelphia (CHOP) to submit proposals for pilot funding by December 7 at 5pm.
+Penn Health-Tech and the Penn Medicine Center for Health Care Innovation invite faculty from the University of Pennsylvania, Penn Medicine, and Children’s Hospital of Philadelphia (CHOP) to submit proposals for pilot funding.
 The goal of this funding is to support the development of medical device and health technology projects that address important unmet medical needs and/or the translation of the technology (e.g., commercialization, licensing agreement, start-up formation).
 Pilot funded projects can include early-stage technologies that do not yet qualify for support by federal agencies through later-stage technologies that are not yet mature enough for private investment.
 Proposals that cross departments and schools and promote sharing expertise are strongly encouraged.

 Selected proposals will receive

 - Pilot funding: From $5,000 up to $50,000 with the potential for additional funding based on project progression.
 (Please note that awards are non-transferable and meant to be spent on research in or directed by Penn or CHOP facilities)

 - Mentorship and project support: mentors and advisors will help you refine your design, build partnerships and work towards achieving proof of concept, product development, and more

 - Access to experts